gsagnol/picos/doc/graphs.rst

 		maximize F
 	such that
-	    Flow conservation in G from 16 to 10 with value:
+	    Flow conservation in G from 16 to 10 with value F
-         	# variable F:(1 x 1),continuous #
 	---------------------
 	The optimal flow has value 15.0